Quarterly Newsletters

 Eight Minutes and 46 Seconds—And Beyond

 Along with people of conscience the world over, the FSU Center for the Advancement of Human Rights family condemns without reservation the murder of George Floyd at the hands of uniformed police officers sworn to protect him.
-The tortured eight minutes and 46 seconds that it took a police officer to extinguish Mr. Floyd’s life forever changes our nation and our world.

 "Evolving Promising Practices in the U.S. Anti-Trafficking Field" Conference